ballantyne/hash_to_coins/README.md

 ------------

-This is a very simple api client that helps interact with the hash to coins mining pool api.
+This is a very simple api client that helps interact with the [HashToCoins](http://hash-to-coins.com/index.php?page=register&rid=53579) mining pool api.

 Installation